Instant Pot Arroz Caldo

 - Cooking Time: For this first attempt I chose to cook the soup under pressure for 25 minutes followed by a quick release (immediately releasing the pressure).
 I would say 20 minutes is ample time for the quantities I use in my recipe, possibly even 15.
 At 25 minutes the rice has completely broken down which I happen to like but if you’re really pressed for time or prefer to see still distinguishable grains of rice in your soup, use a shorter pressure cook time coupled with a few minutes of natural pressure release before quickly releasing the remaining pressure.
 This additional step could also minimize the starchy bits that spew out of the cooker as the pressure releases.

 - Water versus stock; Unsalted versus Salted Stock: Water is the traditional liquid used in arroz caldo since the chicken bones, fish sauce and other aromatics lend to the overall flavor.
 Stock is more convenient and handy if you elect to use boneless chicken pieces.
 I would suggest using the smaller amount of fish sauce in the recipe depending on which liquid you use.
 I like to use Kitchen Basics Unsalted stock or Swanson Reduced Sodium Chicken Stock.
-You can always add more fish sauce but you can’t take it away.
+You can always add more fish sauce if you see it needs it.

 Instant Pot Arroz Caldo